wyattscarpenter/flown/readme.md

 200 right
 210 out
 ```
-evenodd.fln (the first second example in the original FLOW paper is about detecting whether a text has an even or odd number of characters.
+evenodd.fln (the second listing in the original FLOW paper is about detecting whether a text has an even or odd number of characters.
 Here we output eof if odd and blank if even)
 ```
 #even (starting with 0)
 10 in